prometheus-operator/prometheus-operator/Documentation/api.md

 <p>Minimum number of seconds for which a newly created pod should be ready
 without any of its container crashing for it to be considered available.
-Defaults to 0 (pod will be considered available as soon as it is ready) This is an alpha field and requires enabling StatefulSetMinReadySeconds feature gate.</p>
+Defaults to 0 (pod will be considered available as soon as it is ready) This is an alpha field from kubernetes 1.22 until 1.24 which requires enabling the StatefulSetMinReadySeconds feature gate.</p>
 </td>
 </tr>
 <tr>